But mark this: There will be terrible times in the last days: 2 Timothy 3:1.

 Knowledge of these future events, help to identify these end time markers as they become visible.
 The most compelling future event is the prophecy found in Revelation 13 - the rise of the beast out of the sea - the tribulation kingdom of antichrist.
 The beast out of the sea is a vicious and brutal kingdom which has seven heads (seven kingdoms) and ten horns (ten kings): R 13:1-4.
 There is also a second beast which rises from the earth: R 13:11, which has two horns 'like a lamb' and speaks the words of the red dragon.
 This Beast out of the earth (clay) is the religious system of the first beast - the beast out of the sea (iron).

-So, in order for a future tribulation judgement and destruction to come, there needs to be a beast kingdom of ten horns and, a great city who rules over the kings of the earth in the latter days
+So, in order for a future tribulation judgement and destruction to occur, there needs to be a beast kingdom of seven heads and ten horns, and a great city which is also a merchant port, who rules over the kings of the earth in the latter days.

 This is where we reach a dilemma.

-Then there are those who suggest that the woman is a city located in the middle east, the focus of bible prophecy: Jerusalem, Mecca, Tyre, Abu Dhabi, Istanbul or, a new Babylonian city that will rise in the end of days to fulfill a literal interpretation of prophecy.
-In light of prophecy, the Babylonian woman is the antichrist-tribulation city who rises in unison with the beast kingdom of ten horns, just prior to the return of Christ Jesus, to seize world power.
+Others look for a city that sits on seven mountains - which have been reduced to seven hills.
+Others look for a middle eastern location, the focus of bible prophecy: Mecca, Tyre, Jerusalem, Abu Dhabi, Istanbul or, a new Babylonian city that will rise in the end of days to fulfill a literal interpretation of prophecy.
+In light of prophecy, the woman with the name written upon her forehead, is the antichrist-tribulation city who rises with Daniel's night vision of the fourth beast, the beast of ten horns, to seize world power, just prior to the return of Christ Jesus.
+A beast is a kingdom and, the horns are his kings: Daniel 7:7-25.

-As Nebuchadnezzar was the head of the Babylon kingdom, the legs of iron reflect God's divine judgement over Babylon.
-The legs of iron fill the time period between the third kingdom and the fourth: the feet and toes of iron and clay.
-The feet and toes reflect the culmination of end time events found in the prophecy of Revelation 13.
-This is the kingdom that rises just before the second coming of Christ: Daniel 2:44.
-Following the order and sequence of the kingdoms and their corresponding kings, the fourth king - the little horn aka: antichrist will also reign and rule from Babylon.
+As Nebuchadnezzar was the head of the Babylon kingdom, his legs of iron reflect God's divine judgement over Babylon, when Babylon had no king.
+The legs of iron fill the time period between the third kingdom, the belly and thighs of brass, and the fourth: the feet and toes of iron and clay.
+The feet and toes signify a culmination of end time events found in the prophecies of Revelation 13, 17 and 18, indicating the rise of Nebuchadnezzar's fourth kingdom, the feet and toes of iron and shard clay.
+This is the kingdom, combined with a great city, that rises just before the second coming of Christ: Daniel 2:44.
+Following the order and sequence of kingdoms and their corresponding kings, the fourth king - the little horn aka: antichrist will also reign and rule from Babylon; Nebuchadnezzar's kingdom - which ruled the middle east.

 But, as of now, the woman is still wrapped in a cloak of mystery as the tribulation is yet future and, her mystery prevails.

 ...
-Babylon the great was remembered before God, to give her the cup of the wine of His fierce wrathRevelation 16:19b
+Babylon the great was remembered before God, to give her the cup of the wine of His fierce wrath: Revelation 16:19b

 Why isn't she called 'Mystery Babylon' if that is her name?

+The seven heads (seven world kingdoms) and ten horns (ten kings) indicate that this is the same beast that rose from the sea: R 13:1-4; making the beast from the sea, the tribulation kingdom of Antichrist.
+And, as we know, the tribulation is a seven year period of time, that is yet future.
 The ten horns connect this beast to Daniel's fourth beast, which is a kingdom: Daniel 7:7-25.
-The ten horns are ten kings who rise out of this kingdom: Daniel 7:24; Rev 17:12.
+The ten horns are ten kings who rise out of this kingdom: Daniel 2:44; 7:24; Rev 17:12.
 The beast is a kingdom and the horns are his kings: Daniel 7:23,24.

 The woman and the beast are together in the barren wasteland of a desert. rising to seize world power in the latter days.
 The woman is not afraid of this beast, but seems rather content, and quite pleased with her royal position having kingship (βασιλεύς basileus, sovereign power) over the kings of the earth.

 The woman is a symbolic metaphor for a commercially corrupt city.
 The Babylon city is similar to Nineveh who was the mistress of witchcraft and well-favored harlot who sells nations by her harlotries and families by her sorceries.
-Nahum 3
+Nahum 3.

-We know from Daniel 7:23,24 that the beast represents the kingdom of ten horns or ten kings.
+We know from Daniel 7:23,24 that the fourth beast represents the kingdom of ten horns or ten kings.
 This is the kingdom from where the little horn or antichrist, will rise.
 The coming of the lawless one, propels the red dragon to raise a head with a mortal wound, up from the depths of the bottomless pit; creating an eighth world kingdom.
-Rev 13:3; 17: 8,11
+Rev 13:3; 17: 8,11.

 But in his estate (home, dominion) shall he honor the god of forces: and a god whom his father knew not shall he honor with gold, and silver, and with precious stones and pleasant things.
 Daniel 11:38